connecteev/laravel-email-campaigns-spatie/docs/working-with-lists/subscribing-to-a-list.md

 ## Checking if someone is subscribed

-You can check if a given email is subscriber to an email list.
+You can check if a given email is subscribed to an email list.

 ```php
 $emailList->isSubscribed('john@example.com'); // returns a boolean
 ```

-You can use a subscriber to check to if it is subscriber to a list
+You can use a subscriber to check to if it is subscriber to a list.

 ```php
 $subscriber->isSubscribedTo($emailList) // returns a boolean;